Rafaelzf/Rafaelzf/README.md

 ### Hi there! 😁

- My name is Rafael Zanini Francucci from Brazil (🇧🇷).
-I'm a front-end developer (ReactJS) | with a great curiosity in data science, machine learning and artificial intelligence.

-[en] Hello! 😁

  My name is Rafael Zanini Francucci.
 I'm a front-end developer (ReactJS) | with great curiosity in data science, machine learning and A.I.

 In my spare time I basically focus on three points:<br />
 1 - Practicing sports to keep me in good spirits, mentally and physically.<br />
 2 - Study practice, to maintain what I already know and acquire new information;<br />